Overall Capacity – Up By 25%

 The Expertivity team worked with the client's team management, team leaders and staff to gain an understanding of the overall process related to the tasks and activities they were completing, and their key role in that process delivery.
 They went on to build reasonable expectations on the various tasks involved and, importantly, establishing what was getting in the way of achieving a regular level of output.
 That review identified significant distractions from core work, such as handling unexpected phone calls, systems issues/downtime, faulty printers, unplanned meetings and new system testing.

-ServiceForce Operations Management System: Next, the ServiceForce operations management system was introduced, giving each team member clear visibility of their own expected workload for each seven-hour day, tailored to their skill level.
-Each team member had a balanced, fair amount of work to do from across the full range of insurance providers owned by the client, with oversight of each claim they were working on.
+- ServiceForce Operations Management System: Next, the ServiceForce operations management system was introduced, giving each team member clear visibility of their own expected workload for each seven-hour day, tailored to their skill level.
+Each team member had a balanced, fair amount of work to do from across the full range of insurance providers owned by the client, with oversight of each claim on which they were working.

 What were the results?